 Good Standing and Academic Probation: After the end of each semester, we check your overall record to find out if you are making "satisfactory progress" toward the degree.
 We do this to make sure that no student is allowed to continue doing inferior work without an official warning.
 If any of your grades are below C, we wish to know so that we can provide appropriate counseling or sanctions.

 We consider you in Good Standing at the end of a semester if, in that semester, you have completed at least 12 credits of course work with at least a 1.80 semester average and have no more than one grade below C-.
 If you fail to achieve Good Standing, you will be placed on Academic Probation with a notation of the cause on your transcript.
-If you are on Probation, you will be required to meet with Mr. Papovich early in the next semester.
+If you are on Probation, you will be required to meet with Dean Ozment early in the Spring.

 If you are on Academic Probation for two consecutive semesters, you are subject to a year-long suspension.
 Furthermore, if you earn fewer than nine grade-points in a regular semester you are subject to suspension, either at mid-year or the end of the school year.
 One full spring term and one full fall term must elapse before suspended students may return to the College.

-To remain in Good Standing, students who have completed four semesters of work (at U.Va. or elsewhere) must be in a major or have obtained written permission from Mr. Papovich to defer the declaration of major until the end of the fifth semester.
-No student will be permitted to enroll for a sixth semester without a major.
+To remain in Good Standing, students who have completed four semesters of work (at U.Va. or elsewhere) must be in a major or have obtained written permission from Dean Ozment to defer the declaration of major until the end of the fifth semester.
+No student will be permitted to enroll for a sixth full-time semester without a major.

-As you know, transferring to the College is an exciting challenge, but it can also be bewildering, especially during the first semester.
+As you know, transferring to the College is an exciting challenge, but it can also be bewildering, especially during the semester.
 There are many people at the University to help you; you, however, must seek out help when you have questions or problems.
-If you don't know where to turn, make an appointment with your faculty advisor, or with Mr. Papovich by calling 924-3350 or speaking with the staff in 101 Monroe Hall.
+If you don't know where to turn, make an appointment with your faculty advisor, or with Dean Ozment by calling 924-3350 or speaking with the staff in 101 Monroe Hall.

 We wish you the best of luck for the remainder of the semester.